hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_group_of_ainauts_standing_on_the_surface_of_a_dist_18cbb55a-e7c0-4c6b-a000-6424894ddfd7-0_3.content.md

 # Journey to Distant Planets.

 Welcome to our website dedicated to exploring the mysteries of the universe!
 Our mission is to share with you the wonders of space and the adventures of those who dare to explore it.

 ## Wallpaper

-Our stunning wallpaper features a group of AInauts standing on the surface of a distant planet, looking up at a massive, alien structure looming in the distance.
+Our stunning wallpaper features a group of Ainautes standing on the surface of a distant planet, looking up at a massive, alien structure looming in the distance.
 This image captures the essence of our website - the thrill of discovery and the excitement of exploring the unknown.

 ## About Us